Skip to main content

 A full replica of your production org, including all configurations and all or most of the data.
 Can be refreshed once every 29 days.

-An ideal testing environment since it is just like production.
+An ideal testing environment because it is just like production.
 This is the only type of sandbox that supports performance testing, load testing, and staging.
-You probably don’t want to use Full sandboxes for development, though, because you can only refresh configurations and data every 29 days, and that refresh can take days to complete.
+You likely don’t want to use Full sandboxes for development, though, because you can only refresh configurations and data every 29 days, and that refresh can take days to complete.

 The type and quantity of sandboxes you can set up and use depends on your license.
-If your organization uses the 10 donated licenses through the Power of Us program, you usually have an Enterprise Edition license.
-This means you can set up at least 25 Developer sandboxes and one Partial Copy sandbox—not a Full sandbox, which will have to be purchased through your Salesforce Account Executive.
-Check out the Sandbox Licenses and Storage Limits by Type link in Resources and talk to your Salesforce account executive if you need more or different sandbox options.
+If your organization uses the 10 donated licenses through the Power of Us program, you have an Enterprise Edition license.
+Check out the Sandbox Licenses and Storage Limits by Type page in Salesforce Help to determine how many sandboxes you can create.
+Talk to your Salesforce account executive if you need more or different sandbox options.

-Here’s an example of different sandboxes in action: Gorav Patel, the Salesforce Admin at the (fictional) nonprofit No More Homelessness (NMH), uses Developer sandboxes when he is adding new fields, objects, and apps to test them quickly.
-For releases, as we mentioned in the last unit, he uses his Partial Copy to see how new features interact with a sample of NMH’s existing data.
+Here’s an example of different sandboxes in action: Gorav Patel, the Salesforce Admin at the nonprofit No More Homelessness (NMH), uses Developer sandboxes when adds new fields, objects, and apps to test them quickly.
+For releases, he uses his Partial Copy to see how new features interact with a sample of NMH’s existing data.

-Now that you understand the different types of sandboxes, let’s learn how to set one up.
+Now that you understand the different types of sandboxes, visit Create a Sandbox in Salesforce Help and follow the instructions to create one yourself.

 Important Sandbox Settings and Notes

 First, make sure you’re in your sandbox when you start to work!
-It will look like your production org except for the ribbon along the top of the browser window—above the navigation bar—letting you know which sandbox you are using.
+It'll look like your production org except for the ribbon along the top of the browser window—above global search—letting you know which sandbox you are using.

 A Sandbox ribbon along the top of the browser window

-When first logging in to a new sandbox, check the email deliverability settings.
-Yes, some sandboxes can be set to generate emails—even to your donors and other stakeholders outside of your organization!
+When you first log in to a new sandbox, check the email deliverability settings.
+Yes, some sandboxes can be set to generate emails—even to donors and other stakeholders outside your organization!

-• Enter Deliverability in the Quick Find box, then select Deliverability.
+• From Salesforce Setup, in the Quick Find box, enter Deliverability and select it.

 • Make sure that Access level is set to System email only (which only allows automatically generated emails like new user and password reset emails) or No access (which prevents all emails).